Non-native English Language Teachers’ Stories: Constructing Cosmopolitan Professional Identities in Australia

 Summary

-Following the keynote video presentation and panel discussion, symposium participants broke into four groups to unpack the ideas and concepts presented.
+Following the keynote video presentation and panel discussion, symposium participants broke into groups to unpack the ideas and concepts presented.
 This acted a teacher-sharing and networking session, facilitated by VicTESOL committee members, where participants worked in small, multi-sectorial groups to discuss their learnings and how this applied to their context.

 Groups captured their discussion using a shared Padlet page, guided by the following questions:

 After the Padlet activity, the small groups then reported back to the facilitator and larger group, which enabled a rich discussion that drew on a wealth of experience and knowledge.
-It was a valuable opportunity to explore and celebrate the similarities and differences across early childhood, primary, secondary and adult sectors, within local, state, national and international contexts.
-The aim is that this session will lead to the development of a shared resource, which will be published on the VicTESOL website.
+It was a valuable opportunity to explore the formative experiences of everyone’s early teaching careers.
 VicTESOL extends their gratitude to the participants for sharing their expertise and experience and their contributions to this resource.

 Resources